 This post may contain affiliate links.
 Please read my disclosure.

-New Orleans Red Gravy, or Creole Sauce as it is also known, is not your typical "gravy."
-Ready in less than 30 minutes, this sauce is packed with tomatoes, onions, and Creole spices, plus my own little secret touch!
+New Orleans Red Gravy (aka Creole sauce) is not your typical Southern style gravy Ready in less than 30 minutes, this Cajun red sauce is packed with tomatoes, green peppers, onions, and spices, and made completely without any flour!

 What is Red Gravy?

-A staple of Louisiana cuisine, it is commonly served over spaghetti, but can be eaten with just about anything (like these crispy Cajun Wings).
+A staple of Louisiana cuisine, it is commonly served over spaghetti, but can be eaten with just about anything (like these crawfish eggrolls).
 It is similar to tomato sauce in that the base is tomatoes, garlic and onions.
-However, it tends to be richer that regular marinara sauce, and my version has a little kick to it!
+However, it tends to be richer than regular marinara sauce, and my version has a little kick to it!

 Why This Recipe Works